currentxchange/ANT-token-standard/src/token/README.md

 - Ability to delete rows has been given to contract in addition to the token holder, allowing your contract to free up RAM for users.

 ## Basic Token for EOS, WAX, Telos, etc
-- Find the slightly-upgraded token as src/token.cpp and include/token.hpp
+- Find the slightly-upgraded token contract as src/token/token.cpp and src/token/token.hpp

 # Token Standard Overview